Tornadoes of 2004: May 12

-The same storm system responsible for a small tornado outbreak and notable F2 tornado near Attica, was also responsible for a nighttime high-end F4 tornado that passed near the town of Harper.
+The same storm system responsible for a small tornado outbreak and notable F2 tornado near Attica, was also responsible for a nighttime F4 tornado that passed near the town of Harper.
 The rating, however, is a source of controversy.
 At peak intensity, it completely erased a well-built, two-story farmhouse and scoured away top of basement walls in the process.
 Complete tree and shrub debarking, as well as deep ground scouring occurred within this tornado.
 Vehicles and farm equipment were mangled beyond recognition or torn apart and thrown long distances.
 Five barns adjacent to the farmhouse were also cleanly swept away.
 The reason for the F4 rating was that the tornado was very slow-moving, which may have added to the extent of the damage, despite the home was anchor-bolted to its foundation.
 A family survived the tornado underground in their basement; the family dog however, was killed.